kaiyuef/kaiyuef.github.io/index.md

 - **Reasoning**: Developing AI systems with enhanced logical reasoning capabilities
 - **Multimodal LLMs**: Exploring large language models that can process and understand multiple types of data

+I'm currently working with Professor Chen Zhao from NYU shanghai in the field of RAG and QA systems.
+I'm also collaborating with Yale NLP under professor Arman Cohan and Professor John Sous in the field of AI4physics.
 ---

 ## Research Experience